jrnold/qss-tidy/docs/probability.md

 ```

 Write a function that takes `n_samp` samples from a binomial distribution with
-size, `size`, and probability of succes, `p`, and returns a data frame with the
+size, `size`, and probability of success, `p`, and returns a data frame with the
 z-score of the sample distribution:

 ```r